pierre-rouleau/pel/README.rst

   - Read the section on `How to install PEL`_.

-- `Key Bindings Documentation`_, over 95 `PDF reference sheets`_, each
-  one is about a specific editing topic or Emacs mode or package, describing all related Emacs, packages, and PEL specific key bindings and commands.
-  The PDF files have lots of hyperlinks to other PEL PDF files, Emacs manual documentation, external packages and articles.
+- **Over 95 PDF reference sheets** organized by topics with hyperlinks to Emacs manuals, external packages, articles and other references.
+See:

-  - All of these PDF files have a large number of hyperlinks to Emacs manual, Emacs Wiki, external package home on Github, MELPA and the other PDF that contain relevant information.
-If your browser is configured to display PDF files online (like Firefox does by default) you can easily browse the PDF files by accessing the raw version of these files on GitHub.
-See the `raw version of the PEL Key Maps PDF`_ as a starting point.
+  - the `raw version of the PEL Key Maps PDF`_ as a starting point, use a browser, like Firefox, that can render these PDF so you can use the links easily.
+  - See the manual sections on `Key Bindings Documentation`_, and the `PDF reference sheets`_.

 **Credits**